16 Things You Don't Know About Chobani Yogurt

 Besides helping us keep money in our wallets, apparently dairy cows fed GMOs still count as non-GMO "according to criteria applied by the United States Department of Agriculture, the European Union, and specific state criteria, such as the State of Vermont."
 The company also argues that switching over to non-GMO feed is pretty implausible as standard feed blends often contain corn and soy, and over 90 percent of those crops are grown in the U.S. from genetically engineered seeds—there is simply not enough non-GMO grain for farmers to feed the 78,000 dairy cows Chobani needs.

 Instead, Chobani remains committed to sourcing the freshest, rBST-free milk possible from the nearly 900 farmers in their local communities—from Chenango County, New York, to Twin Falls, Idaho.
-And while the milk might have modifications, the company claims "we require our suppliers certify that every ingredient we use is non-GMO."
+Even though their milk is not verified "non-GMO," the company otherwise uses all non-GMO ingredients to make their yogurt products.

 They Don't Offer a Low-Fat Plain Option